-We don't need a BAILOUT.
-We need a TIMEOUT!
+We don't need BAILOUTS, we need TIMEOUTS!

 Going back to the dyke analogy, what if there was a way to freeze the ocean?

-To deal with these issues I propose two remedies:
+Therefore I propose two remedies:

 Let's freeze this ocean of economic woe until this nightmare clears up.
 When it's over, we can thaw the economy and bring it back to life.
-Everyone who had a job before would have one after.
-Voila!

 [Update: Unfortunately, the government will never do this.
 Why?
 First, freezing the economy would be a huge statistical hit to GDP and the unemployment numbers.
 Pumping trillions into a bailout will flow directly to GDP and paying employees who can't work will moderate unemployment numbers.
 Politicians can't allow the bad optics of crashing GDP and rising employment numbers.
 That would spook the markets, God forbid.
 Second, Democrats see this as an opportunity to blackmail Trump to sign their agenda.
 Both sides want a 2000 page bill that no one will ever read except the lobbyists who write it.
 That's why we will spend trillions of dollars we don't have and flood the market with the monetary equivalent of Fentanyl.
 Sad!]